 "The combination of rising risk-aversion and fading short-term fundamental support continues to put downward pressure on oil," said Ole Hansen, head of commodity strategy at Saxo Bank.

+By 2019, the EIA says U.S. crude production will rise to 11.18 million bpd.
 That would be more than top producer Russia, which pumped on average 10.98 million bpd out of the ground in 2017.

 (Reporting by Henning Gloystein; editing by Richard Pullin)